gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## SYM

-The Symbol layer is accessed via either left then right thumb layer keys in succession or the left thumb layer key and an index finger key.
+The Symbol layer is accessed momentarily by holding left then right thumb layer keys in succession or by toggle with the left thumb layer key and an index finger key.
 Most characters are simply the shifted versions, more easily accessed from the thumbs rather than the pinky finger shift.
 This layer is vital for home row access to brackets.